Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 not counting women and children.

-Today’s gospel reading is the well-known account of the feeding of the five thousand, also known as “the multiplication of the loaves.”
+Today’s gospel reading is the famous story of the Feeding of the Five Thousand, also known as “the multiplication of the loaves.”

-Between last Sunday’s gospel and this Sunday’s gospel, two things have occurred: Jesus has returned to his hometown in Nazareth only to be rejected (Matthew 13:54-58), and Herod has killed John the Baptist (Matthew 14:1-12).
-Matthew is keeping his readers informed of the growing antagonism against Jesus as a way of foreshadowing Jesus’ coming crucifixion.
+Since last week’s gospel reading, two things have occurred: Jesus has returned to his hometown in Nazareth only to be rejected (Matthew 13:54-58), and Herod has killed John the Baptist (Matthew 14:1-12).

 When Jesus heard of the death of John the Baptist, he withdrew in a boat to a deserted place by himself.

-The scene begins with Jesus’ emotion on hearing of the murder of his cousin, John the Baptist.
-That and the constant press of the crowds created the need for him to withdraw for some time alone.
+The scene begins with Jesus’ response to the murder of his cousin, John the Baptist.
+He withdraws from the constant press of the crowds for some time alone.

 Galilee was a small area, spanning about 50 miles north to south and about 25 miles east to west.
-In Jesus’ time, it contained about 200 villages and towns, none with a population less than 15,000 people.
+In Jesus’ time, it contained about 200 villages and towns, each with a population of 15,000 people or more.
 It was therefore not easy to get away from people for any length of time — this is why Jesus withdrew in a boat.

 The crowds heard of this and followed him on foot from their towns.